-Students are expected to meet regularly with their committee members during their third and fourth semester to prepare the research paper, the two syllabi and the annotated bibliographies.
-The purpose of this exercise is to prepare the different parts of the exam in dialogue and collaboration with the faculty member mentoring the student in each part of the exam.
-Students shall discuss a timetable and schedule of meetings with each committee member for the Fall and Spring semesters of the second year in the program.
-The final version of the written component of the exam must have been seen and commented on either orally or in writing by all committee members at least two weeks before the final due date for submission of the exam.
-Under no circumstances will a student be permitted to submit their written exam by the deadline if any of the committee members have not seen previous versions of it.
+The final version of the written components of the exam must have been seen and commented on either orally or in writing by all committee members at least two weeks before the final due date for submission of the exam.
+Under no circumstances will a student be permitted their exam materials by the deadline if committee members have not seen previous versions of it.